 The company is boosting its animal health business further

-through the upcoming acquisitions of Lohmann Animal Health, a
+through the acquisitions of Lohmann Animal Health, a privately-held

-Novartis' animal health segment.
+health segment.
 While the Lohmann deal closed in Apr 2014, the

-Novartis animal health acquisition is slated to go through in the first
+Novartis animal health acquisition is slated to go through in the

 Lilly has collaboration agreements with several companies